zanderson3j/dada-final-project/README.md

 ![](img/invitecode/apifunc.png)

 I went to the console in the Developer Tools, and since this js file was already loaded in the browser, I run the makeInviteCode() function.
 It returned a BASE64 encoded string.
+I looked at the following site to learn about BASE64 endcoded strings: http://practicalcryptography.com/ciphers/base64-cipher/.
+BASE64 encoded text looks like a jumbled mess of upper and lowercase letters, numbers, and either 0, 1, or 2 equals signs at the end.
+In many challenges these popped up and were readily recognizable.

 ![](img/invitecode/console.png)